Gehstock/Mist_FPGA_Cores/Arcade_MiST/Namco Super Pacman Hardware/README.txt

-The Tower of Druaga/Mappy/Motos/DigDug II.
-Pac & Pal and Super Pacman to Mist FPGA by Slingshot and Jotego
+Namco Super Pacman Hardware to Mist FPGA by Slingshot and Jotego

 -- Usage:
 -- - Create ROM and ARC files from the MRA files in the meta directory